What Are Marketing Funnel Metrics - Beginner’s Guide

 • Post-Purchase: After buying, it’s about keeping customers happy and making them want to come back.

-Now, let’s dive into the metrics you should be tracking at each stage.
+Now, let’s dive into the metrics you should be tracking at each stage

 i.
 Top of the Funnel (TOFU) or Awareness Stage

-Marketing Funnel Metrics In TOFU
+Marketing Funnel Metrics in TOFU

 Now, let us look at the metrics you should be tracking at the TOFU stage.